 Addiction to any drug is a serious problem, not only because of the negative effects it has on your mind and body but also because of the detrimental impact it has on your life and relationships.
-Addiction has some characteristic signs, and people who need fentanyl addiction treatment may exhibit specific symptoms, such as they:
+Addiction has some characteristic signs, and people who experience fentanyl addiction may exhibit specific symptoms:

-- Are unable to cut down without the help of a fentanyl rehab facility
+- Unable to cut down without the help of a fentanyl rehab facility

-- Take larger quantities of the drug than intended and for a longer period of time
+- Taking larger quantities of the drug than intended and for a longer periods of time

-- Recognize that the drug is causing problems but are unable to stop using, which is when fentanyl addiction recovery is useful
+- Recognizing that the drug is causing problems but are unable to stop using

 - Have increasing tolerance and stronger cravings for the drug

-- Are no longer interested in the people and activities that were once important
+- No longer interested in the people and activities that were once important

-- Experience withdrawal symptoms, including anxiety, anger, insomnia, agitation, gastrointestinal issues, and chills and sweats
+- Absitinence triggers feelings of; anxiety, anger, insomnia, agitation, gastrointestinal issues, chills and sweats

 Treatment for Fentanyl Addiction is Available